-A harsh critic of systemic racism in all of its forms, she has been involved with several migrant justice initiatives over the years, as well as grassroots organizing against police killings with Montreal’s Justice for Victims of Police Killings, who work alongside several families of victims of police killings to demand an end to police violence and impunity.
-She helped found Project X, a youth-empowerment project to educate black youth about their rights vis-a-vis the police, in a ‘know your rights’ format, including co-authoring rights guide entitled “Refuse to Be Abused…Using the Law to Fight Back”.
+A harsh critic of systemic racism in all of its forms, she has been involved with several migrant justice initiatives over the years, as well as being involved grassroots organizing against police killings, helping co-found Montreal’s Justice for Victims of Police Killings, who work alongside several families of victims of police killings to demand an end to police violence and impunity.
+She helped found Project X, a youth-empowerment project to educate black youth about their rights vis-a-vis the police, in a ‘know your rights’ format, including co-authoring the rights guide entitled “Refuse to Be Abused…Using the Law to Fight Back”.

-Her writing has appeared in The Gazette, Le Devoir, Briarpatch, Upping the Anti, Shameless!, The Dominion, Canadian Dimension, 2bmag, Canadian Women’s Studies, and in several anthologies including Feminism for Real edited by Jessica Daniforth, and Border Imperialism edited by Harsha Walia.
-She is currently working on her first book, Policing Migrants, for Fernwood Publishing.
-In this book she addresses the historical and current realities of racial profiling, police and immigration enforcement brutality, and the systematic disenfranchisement of migrants of colour in Canada, with a lens to the often-ignored realities faced by racialized women (including trans women).
+Her writing has appeared in The Montreal Gazette, the Feminist Wire, Le Devoir, Briarpatch, Upping the Anti, Shameless!, The Dominion, Canadian Dimension, 2bmag, Canadian Women’s Studies Journal, and her work appears in several anthologies including Feminism for Real edited by Jessica Daniforth, and Border Imperialism edited by Harsha Walia.

 Contact firstname.lastname@example.org to be in touch.